mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 But anyway, even though this person stands right in the middle of eight winds, he keeps standing alone, unmoved.
 This is this old man, Seppo Zen Master.

-[...]
-The monk Sheng says, “The teacher of 1500 people, and you don’t even know what to say!”
 So, finally [Seppo Zen Master] says, “I am pretty busy.”
-Because Seppo Zen Master was a pretty famous teacher at that time.
+[Because] the monk Sheng says, “The teacher of 1500 people, and you don’t even know what to say!” [...]
+Seppo Zen Master was a pretty famous teacher at that time.
 So the monk Sheng gives a kind of meanness; he deals with Seppo Zen Master very meanly.
 But Seppo Zen Master didn’t say anything [about that]; he says, “My temple affairs are pretty busy.”
 So he left.
 He didn’t fight with him.
 Very naturally, very smoothly, he “parried,” [...] saying, “I am pretty busy with taking care of my temple affairs.”
 It’s pretty difficult to say so, because if people bark at you, very naturally, immediately, you want to bark back!
 That’s very common.
-But he didn’t!
+But he didn’t.
 He just said so and left.

-So, the two practices.
-If you [only] practice one, so-called *seeking for the truth* – always developing your life, going up, always trying to go up – you can get certain stage, and you can be successful in doing something.
+So, the two practices: if you [only] practice one, so-called *seeking for the truth* – always developing your life, going up, always trying to go up – you can get certain stage, and you can be successful in doing something.
 But there is no depth of human life.
 There is nothing fascinating.
 No spirit, no personality which people are impressed by.
 So, very naturally, we are seeking for the truth, but simultaneously we have to practice it in everyday life.
 How you [think it], how you put it into everyday practice.

 For instance, *not killing*.
 Trying not to kill is a kind of “going up.”
 So, very naturally, if you have this strong spirit, if you see somebody who killed, even by chance, even if not on purpose, you really criticize him or her, because you have a strong spirit of not killing.
 You want to go up, but people don’t.
 If you see the people who don’t have that strong spirit of going up, very naturally, you put them down.